-Students who are tardy to school should report to the attendance office and check in with the attendance coordinator.
-High/Middle School Students will be considered tardy to school if they arrive to 1st period class between 8:05 a.m. through 9:00 a.m.
-Students who report to school after 9:00 a.m. will be considered absent.
-Consequences for excessive unexcused tardies may be as follows:
+Students who are tardy to school should report to the office and check in with the attendance secretary.
+Students will be considered tardy to school if they arrive to class between 8:15 a.m. through 9:00 a.m.
+Students who report to school after 9:01 a.m. will be considered absent.
+All tardies count against your child's attendance hours.
+We understand that sometimes circumstances occur that are out of your control (car issues, over sleeping and etc.), but efforts need to be made to have your child to school on time each day.